2023 National Hockey League All-Star Game: Skills Competition

 Replacing the Save Streak event was a new goaltender competition called Tendy Tandem, featuring both goalies from each division.
-The event split the goalies from each division, with one shooting across the ice to score a goal on net, and the other (depending on the points earned by the other goalie) then facing 1, 2, or 3 players in a breakaway shootout, which included members of the Canadian and American womens' national hockey teams; during the event, Team Canada's Sarah Nurse scored a goal against New York Rangers goaltender Igor Shesterkin.
+The event split the goalies from each division, with one shooting across the ice to score a goal on net, and the other (depending on the points earned by the other goalie) then facing 1, 2, or 3 players in a breakaway shootout, which included members of the Canadian and American women's national hockey teams; during the event, Team Canada's Sarah Nurse scored a goal against New York Rangers goaltender Igor Shesterkin.
 The event was ultimately won by the Central Division tandem of Connor Hellebuyck (Winnipeg Jets) and Juuse Saros (Nashville Predators), who finished with 13 points.

 The Skills Competition also feature two events specific to Florida locations: